gitnik17/transly/README.rst

     s2s.save_model(path_to_model=model_path, model_file_name=model_file_name)

-**Training data file should be a csv with two columns, the input and the output.**
+**Training data file should be a csv with two columns, the input and the output**

 ========  ===============
   Input     Output